Mightyfrong/gallifreyan-translation-helper/README.md

 Sherman's follows a quite easy pattern consisting of big and small circles, arcs, dots and lines all arranged in a clear fashion following plain rules.
 Like in the original guidance table consonants are grouped to their respective base (b,j,t,th), also vowels with base e (for e,i,u), a and o, punctuation and numbers.
 On stacking characters every base has its own center and positioning of elements to its arc, relative to the base center, therefore every base has its specific properties and methods to return the specific relative placements.
 To determine the characters base the **shermansBase**-Object has a method to return the correct base.

-The decorator object **shermansDeco** has a comparable pattern.
-It returns an array of decorators (e.g. diacritics and u-line for ü).
-Decorators can be sets of multiple radiants to be processed and given relative positions or ranges of relative diameters of the parent character circle/arc.

 ```js
 let shermansBase = {